kyegomez/WhiteRock/README.md

 ## Conclusion

 WhiteRock represents a pioneering step in the evolution of venture capital.
 By leveraging AI and automation, we aim to create a more efficient, scalable, and impactful investment process.
 Our journey is just beginning, and we are excited to continue pushing the boundaries of what’s possible in the world of venture capital.

+# Next steps
+- [Tool Integrations: Mercury for bank transcations, api for sending money, api for trackinv investments like carta]